Austin-Wise/capstone-project-Austin-Wise/docs/ProjectProposal.md

 ## <a name="one"></a>1.
 Application Definition Statement

-Ticker Tape is a news feed application intended for part-time investors seeking real-time updates on companies within their portfolio.
+TKR Prism is a news feed application intended for part-time investors seeking real-time updates on companies within their portfolio.
 Current RSS feeds provide information on topics which may align with user preference, though they are rarely geared toward an individual's position within a company.
-The unique value proposition of Ticker Tape combines sentiment analysis, filtration on current holdings, and (as an extended goal) push notifications to keep the investor informed.
+The unique value proposition of TKR Prism combines sentiment analysis, filtration on current holdings, and (as an extended goal) push notifications to keep the investor informed.

 ## <a name="two"></a>2.
 Target Market